kzs569/DerainCollections/README.md

-Deep Convolutional Network in Derain
+Deep Convolutional Network in Single Image Derain
 ==================================

-##
+## Overview
-图像去雨是图像处理和计算机视觉领域共同关心的重要问题，传统的关于图像去雨的图像恢复方法在某些特定的情况下会失效，鉴于深度卷积神经网络（CNN）在计算机视觉领域的迅猛发展及其良好的学习性能，越来越多的研究者将CNN应用到图像恢复领域。

-本仓库记录了近年来利用深度神经网络处理去雨问题的重要文章。
+Restoring rain images is important for many computer vision applications in outdoor scenes since rain streaks can severely degrade the visibility causing many current computer vision algorithms fails to work.

+In recent years, various methods mainly based on CNNs have been proposed to address this problem.

+This repository records some papers with implementation and finally make comparison between them.

 ## Important Papers and Implementations

 1. DID-MDN(<u>*SOTA*</u>)

-    - 论文
+    - Paper

          [Density-aware Single Image De-raining using a Multi-stream Dense Network, He Zhang, Vishal M. Patel, 2018](https://arxiv.org/pdf/1802.07412.pdf)